CLICK THE IMAGES ABOVE TO ENLARGE

 Aside from reptiles, amphibians are the most maligned class of animals in North Louisiana.
-Say it with me, "You can't get warts from a frog."
-Also, you probably shouldn't go around collecting eyes from newts, but if you find a cache of newts, let me know.
-I haven't been able to find one in the wild, yet.
+Say it with us, "You can't get warts from a frog."
+Also, you probably shouldn't go around collecting eyes from newts, but if you find a cache of newts, let us know.
+We haven't been able to find one in the wild, yet.

 Amphibians have been around since the Paleozoic Era (542 to 251 million years ago), beginning in the Devonian Period (416 to 358 million years ago!).
 They were near the top of the food chain in the Carboniferous (359 to 299 million years ago) and Permian Periods (299 to 251 million years ago) until the Earth began to dry out during the end of the Permian Period.
 In fact, the Carboniferous Period is known as the Age of Amphibians because they were the dominant land vertebrates of the era.
 If you don’t believe me, I’m pretty sure USA’s old Up All Night marathons included a few documentaries on this era.
 One species, the metoposaurus, remained important predators during the Triassic Period (251 to 199 million years ago) of the Mesozoic Era, but as the world became drier during the Early Jurassic Period (199 to 145.5 million years ago) the metoposaurus died out.